 We own certain PV cell and module manufacturing and technology assets, and a build-to-suit lease arrangement with the Research Foundation for the State University of New York (the "SUNY Foundation").
 This agreement with the SUNY Foundation provides for the construction of Gigafactory 2 in Buffalo, New York with the intended capacity to produce at least 1.0 GW of solar products annually.
 Under this agreement, we are obligated to, among other things, employ specified minimum numbers of personnel in the State of New York and spend or incur \$5.0 billion in combined capital, operational expenses, costs of goods sold and other costs in the State of New York during the 10-year period following the completion of all construction and related infrastructure, the arrival of manufacturing equipment, and the receipt of certain permits and other specified items at Gigafactory 2.
-If we fail in any year over the course of the term of the agreement to meet these obligations, we would be obligated to pay a "program payment" of \$41.2 million to the SUNY Foundation, the termination of our lease at Gigafactory 2, and/or the need to secure an alternative supply of PV cells and modules for our solar products.
+If we fail in any year over the course of the term of the agreement to meet these obligations, we would be obligated to pay a "program payment" of \$41.2 million to the SUNY Foundation in such year.
+Any inability on our part to comply with the requirements of this agreement may result in the payment of significant amounts to the SUNY Foundation, the termination of our lease at Gigafactory 2, and/or the need to secure an alternative supply of PV cells and modules for our solar products.
 Moreover, if we are unable to utilize our manufacturing and technology assets in accordance with our expectations, we may have to recognize accounting charges pertaining to the write-off of such assets.
 Any of the foregoing events could have a material adverse effect on our business, prospects, financial condition and operating results.